Spanish–Ottoman Wars: Clash of interests in the Mediterranean and Europe

-During this period, all of North Africa, except Egypt, was ruled by local emirates that lacked military power and were not strong enough to resist the Spanish invasions.
+During this period, all of North Africa (except Egypt) was ruled by local emirates that lacked military power and were too weak to resist the Spanish invasions.
 Two developments changed this disadvantageous situation in the early 1500s.
-The first was that after the prohibition of Islam in Spain in 1502, tens of thousands of Muslims from Andalusia migrated to North Africa, creating a fresh and dynamic population.
-The second important development was that Turkish sailors from the western Anatolian coasts based themselves in the region and began resistance against the Spanish.
+First, after the prohibition of Islam in Spain in 1502, tens of thousands of Muslims from Andalusia migrated to North Africa, creating a fresh and dynamic population.
+Second, Turkish sailors from the western Anatolian coasts based themselves in the region and began resistance against the Spanish.

-Within this framework, Oruç Reis and Kemal Reis, who were based on the island of Djerba in 1503, carried Muslims and Jews from Spain to North Africa and also started to clash with the Spanish.
-Oruç Reis and Hızır Reis (Hayreddin Barbarrosa), who joined him, made an agreement with the Hafsid Ruler of Tunisia, Muhammed El-Mutawakkil IV, and settled in La Goulette in 1504.
-From here until 1513, and from 1513 onwards, they began to struggle with the Spanish and their allies on land and sea from their new base in Cherchell.
-However, since they did not have enough power to cope with the Spanish Navy, in 1515 they sent gifts to the Ottoman Padishah Sultan Selim I by ship and showed their loyalty, and in return they were granted the authority to collect ships and soldiers from the Western Anatolian coasts.
-In this way, fighting began between the Ottoman Empire and the Spanish Empire over Algeria and Tunisia (which would later turn into all-out war).
+Within this framework, Oruç Reis and Kemal Reis—who were based on the island of Djerba in 1503—carried Muslims and Jews from Spain to North Africa, and they also began to clash with the Spanish.
+Oruç Reis and Hızır Reis (Hayreddin Barbarosa), who joined him, made an agreement with the Hafsid Ruler of Tunisia, Muhammed El-Mutawakkil IV, and settled in La Goulette in 1504.
+From then until 1513, and from 1513 onwards, they began to struggle with the Spanish and their allies on land and sea from their new base in Cherchell.
+However, since they lacked sufficient power to cope with the Spanish Navy, they sent gifts by ship in 1515 to the Ottoman Padishah Sultan Selim I, demonstrating their loyalty; in return, they were granted authority to collect ships and soldiers from the western Anatolian coasts.
+In this way, fighting began between the Ottoman Empire and the Spanish Empire over Algeria and Tunisia (which later became an all-out war).